Ramiro Pruneda

-Ramiro Pruneda [PRU-ned-ah] (born 25 January 1983) is a Mexican offensive tackle for the Dinos de Saltillo of the Liga de Fútbol Americano Profesional (LFA).
+Ramiro Pruneda [pru-NED-ah] (born 25 January 1983) is a Mexican offensive tackle for the Dinos de Saltillo of the Liga de Fútbol Americano Profesional (LFA).
 He was signed by the Cologne Centurions in 2006.
 He played college football at ITESM.

 Pruneda was also a member of the Kansas City Chiefs, Philadelphia Eagles, New York Sentinels and Green Bay Blizzard.

-Early years
+Early life

 He started his football career at High School No. 2 in Monterrey, Mexico.

 College career

 The Monterrey, Mexico native was part of the Borregos Salvajes Monterrey team that claimed four National Championships and was named the country’s Best Offensive Lineman three times by the ONEFA (Mexican counterpart to the NCAA).
 Pruneda was a five-time selection to the Mexico National Team, playing in the Aztec Bowl against an NCAA Division III all-star team.

 Professional career

 Cologne Centurions

 He attended training camp with NFL Europe in 2006 as a national player.
 He quit football and became a professor at Louisiana State University.